Name: Chechulin Sergey Vyacheslavovich

 Case History

-Sergey Chechulin and his wife Yelena became defendants in yet another criminal case against Jehovah’s Witnesses in Petropavlovsk-Kamchatskiy.
-In September 2022, the Investigative Committee initiated a case against them on suspicion of organizing the activity of an extremist organization.
-A month later, their home was searched, and the couple was placed under a recognizance agreement.
-In November 2023, the case went to court, where the charge was reclassified as participating in the activity of an extremist organization.
-The prosecutor requested 6 years in a penal colony for the Chechulins.
-In April 2024, the couple was given a 2-year suspended sentence.
-The court of appeal upheld this decision, yet in October of the same year, court of cassation sent the case for retrial.
+Spouses Sergey and Elena Chechulina became defendants in yet another criminal case against Jehovah’s Witnesses in Petropavlovsk-Kamchatskiy.
+In September 2022, the Investigative Committee opened a case against them on suspicion of organizing the activities of an extremist organization.
+A month later, their home was searched, and the couple were placed under recognizance agreement.
+In December 2023, the case went to court.
+The prosecutor requested 6 years in prison for the Chechulins, but the court softened the article to participation in the activities of an extremist organization and in April 2024 sentenced the couple to 2 years of suspended sentence.
+The appeal upheld this decision, but in October of the same year, the court of cassation sent the case for reconsideration.
+In February 2025, a second sentence was handed down - 6 years suspended.
+This decision was upheld by the second court of appeal.

 Back to top